Eddevinc/files2/wvd-in-a-day/14-Summary.md

 - Creating *workspaces* to have a isolated/ differentiated environment for the user while using windows virtual desktop.

-- *Regiistering application groups to the workspace* for assigning/ replacing the applications used by the user in one go.
+- *Registering application groups to the workspace* for assigning/ replacing set of applications used by the user in one go.

 - Publishing applications using *start menu* and *file path* in the remote app type application groups.